jadecobra/python_tdd_exercises/source/how_to/make_tdd_manually/make_tdd_environment.rst

           Successfully uninstalled pip-XY.Z
     Successfully installed pip-AB.C

   ..
-NOTE:: I can also tell pip_ to install `pytest-watch`_ directly without using a requirements file, the problem is it will not document what programs_ my project needs.
+NOTE:: I can also tell pip_ to install `pytest-watcher`_ directly without using a requirements file, the problem is it will not document what programs_ my project needs.
 I would either have to remember later or use ``pip list``.
 It also does not help someone else who is trying to run my project later, know what programs it needs without me

     .. code-block:: shell

-      python3 -m pip install pytest-watch
+      python3 -m pip install pytest-watcher

 * I check what `Python packages`_ are now installed in the `virtual environment`_